throy45/nfl_help/README.md

-# NFL Data Ranking App
+# nfl_help : Helps you decide which game is worth watching

 ## Overview

-(Work in progress, idea from 2021.)
+(Work in progress, idea from 2021)

-The NFL Data Ranking App is a Python application that allows you to pull NFL game data and rank the games based on the number of turnovers (interceptions and fumbles).
+nfl_help is a Python/Django application that allows you to pull NFL game data and rank the games based on the number of turnovers (interceptions and fumbles).
 This app uses the nfl_data_py library to fetch NFL play-by-play data and then calculates the turnover count for each game.
 The ranked games are presented in descending order of turnovers.

 ## Features